opendatalab/PDF-Extract-Kit/README.md

 > **Note:** PDF-Extract-Kit is designed for high-quality document processing and functions as a model toolbox.
 > If you are interested in extracting high-quality document content (e.g., converting PDFs to Markdown), please use [MinerU](https://github.com/opendatalab/MinerU), which combines the high-quality predictions from PDF-Extract-Kit with specialized engineering optimizations for more convenient and efficient content extraction.
-> If you are interested in developing innovative applications (such as document translation, document Q&A, or document assistants), feel free to build your projects using PDF-Extract-Kit.
-We will regularly update the `PDF-Extract-Kit/project` directory with interesting applications, so stay tuned!
+> If you're a developer looking to create engaging applications such as document translation, document Q&A, or document assistants, you'll find it very convenient to build your own projects using PDF-Extract-Kit.
+In particular, we will periodically update the PDF-Extract-Kit/project directory with interesting applications, so stay tuned!

 **We welcome researchers and engineers from the community to contribute outstanding models and innovative applications by submitting PRs to become contributors to the PDF-Extract-Kit project.**